-1. Need an education system that is current, competitive, and focused on the needs of the 21st Century workforce, preparing students for real life with basic skills (soft skills) from Pre-K onwards.
+2.1.
+Need an education system that is current, competitive, and focused on the needs of the 21st Century workforce, preparing students for real life with basic skills (soft skills) from Pre-K onwards.

-- 2.1.
-Develop and support appropriate education programs in local schools that ensure students are ready for further education either at a university, technical college or on-the-job training which meet the needs of local employers in a 21st Century workforce. - 2.2.
-Ensure the quality and effectiveness of all educational organizations, facilities, programs and services (including faculty and staff) will be continually assessed to facilitate the improvement of academic and extracurricular programs and objectives. - 2.3.
-Various teaching methodologies (including distance learning technologies) will be enhanced based on the needs of the communities and students, including enhancing online services and courses (example: expand dual-enrollment offerings to high school students). - 2.4.
-Coordinate with the Department of Labor to host workshops to be held at the Career Center on the topics of interviewing techniques, application preparation, networking, resume preparation, and stress and financial management. - 2.5.
-Facilitate regular planning sessions with school systems and local governments to ensure new facilities are properly designed and located to meet future population growth and community needs.
+2.1.1.
+Appropriate education programs shall be developed and supported in local schools that ensure students are ready for further education to meet the needs of local employers in a 21st Century workforce, either at a university, technical college, or through on-the-job training.

+- 2.1.2.
+The quality and effectiveness of all educational organizations, facilities, programs, and services (including faculty and staff) shall be continually assessed to facilitate the improvement of academic and extracurricular programs and objectives. - 2.1.3.
+Various teaching methodologies (including distance learning technologies) shall be enhanced based on the needs of the communities and students, including enhancing online services and courses (example: expand dual-enrollment offerings to high school students). - 2.1.4.
+Workshops on topics such as interviewing techniques, application preparation, networking, resume preparation, and stress and financial management shall be encouraged. - 2.1.5.
+Regular planning sessions with school systems and local governments shall be facilitated to ensure new facilities are properly designed and located to meet future population growth and community needs.

-2. More education in IT (High Tech) skills needed.
+2.2.
+More education in IT (High Tech) skills needed.

-- 2.6.
-Support development and marketing of STEM programs at local schools that contribute highly skilled workers to the fields of environmental technology, information technology, and medical services and support as viable industry clusters for local economic development. - 2.7.
-Ensure that local community workforce needs are met through educational and certified workforce training/credential programs, which serve to assist economic development attraction and retention efforts.
+- 2.2.1.
+Development and marketing of STEM programs shall be supported at local schools in order to contribute highly skilled workers to viable industry clusters, such as: environmental technology, information technology, and medical services and support. - 2.2.2.
+Educational and certified workforce training/credential programs shall be encouraged in order to meet local community workforce needs and assist economic development attraction and retention efforts.

-3. Lack of Pre-K facilities, after school programs, and other programs to ensure that all children get a quality education from an early age.
+2.3.
+Lack of Pre-K facilities, after school programs, and other programs to ensure that all children get a quality education from an early age.
+Policies:

-- 2.8.
-Fully fund Pre-K programs in order to start students on the path to a quality education by building a foundation of basic life and work skills. - 4.
+2.3.1.
+Pre-K programs shall be fully funded in order to start students on the path to a quality education by building a foundation of basic life and work skills.

+2.4.
 Students have low basic skills coming into college; need to increase expectations for student performance and graduation rates.

-2.9.
-Work actively to increase the number of local students who complete high school and are eligible to attend and obtain a certificate/degree from an institution of higher learning.
+2.4.1.
+Efforts shall be made to increase the number of local students who complete high school and are eligible to attend and obtain a certificate/degree from an institution of higher learning.

-5. Lack of accountability for parental involvement.
+2.5.
+Lack of accountability for parental involvement.

-2.10.
-Cultivate an atmosphere of student excellence and high academic performance from pre-K through post-graduate by creating an environment of ownership, stewardship, and responsibility that reduces barriers and includes parent and community support and involvement.
+2.5.1.
+An atmosphere of student excellence and high academic performance shall be cultivated from pre-K through post-graduate by creating an environment of ownership, stewardship, and responsibility that reduces barriers and includes parent and community support and involvement.

-6. Lack of school options for those who suffer from mental illnesses.
+2.6.
+Lack of school options for those who suffer from mental illnesses.

-- 2.11.
-Expand, organize and develop Adult Education resources to support veterans and military families. - 2.12.
-Various teaching methodologies (including distance learning technologies) will be enhanced based on the needs of the communities and students, including enhancing online services and courses (example: expand dual-enrollment offerings to high school students). - 2.13.
-Collaborate with the division of Rehabilitative Services to provide employment services to citizens with all types of disabilities.
+- 2.6.1.
+Adult Education resources shall be expanded, organized, and developed to support veterans and military families. - 2.6.2.
+Various teaching methodologies (including distance learning technologies) will be enhanced based on the needs of the communities and students, including enhancing online services and courses (example: expand dual-enrollment offerings to high school students). - 2.6.3.
+Employment services shall be provided to citizens with all types of disabilities through collaboration with the Georgia Vocational Rehabilitation Agency (GVRA).

-7. Lack of inclusion of charter schools and home schooling in education system planning.
+2.7.
+Lack of inclusion of charter schools and home schooling in education system planning.
 Policies: